I wrote this for a friend who was interested in the "different" way I do things with my horses.

 Notice that when a horse "gets it," he will "chew it over" with his mouth.
 While he is chewing on it, let him be; this is an important step in his understanding something for future use.

 You can add to the horse's reward by stroking after every "try."
 (In the equine vocabulary, patting most closely resembles kicking.)
-When the horse finally understands your request and responds fully, stroke some more and just stand there peacefully with him for a few minutes.
+When the horse finally understands your request and responds fully, just stand there peacefully with him for a few minutes.
 Horses love it when they can be with you and not have to be always doing something.
 It's a major, rewarding release of pressure for them.

 Once a horse has understood something, there is no need to drill him on it.
 Repetition after understanding just makes him bored and resentful.
 Most of the moves you're asking for are things you use every time you ride, anyhow.
 Try to have a real reason for a request.
 My mare will move over for me in the stall with a finger-touch on her hair, but falls asleep when I "practice" with her in the arena.